 The decisions of the Disciplinary Panel can be appealed to the Appeal Panel, if lodged in the time and in the format as set out in the Regulatory Tribunal Rules.
 (Please note this can vary depending on version of Rules used).

 Any of the Regulatory Tribunal Panels may consider costs as part of the process, and make their decisions in accordance with the Sanctions Policy and Supplements and Guidance on costs orders imposed by RICS’ Regulatory Tribunal - see Our regulatory rules and procedures (rics.org) for details.

-On 2 March 2020, the Conduct and Appeal Committee was renamed the Regulatory Tribunal, and the 'Disciplinary, Registration and Appeal Panel Rules' became the 'Regulatory Tribunal Rules'.
-Concerns raised or information received from this date will be considered under the new rules.
-Under these rules a Regulated Member can be referred to a Single Member of the Regulatory Tribunal who will consider the case and may decide to take disciplinary action.
+On 2 March 2020, the Conduct and Appeal Committee was renamed the Regulatory Tribunal, and the 'Disciplinary, Registration and Appeal Panel Rules' changed to the 'Regulatory Tribunal Rules'.
+Therefore, concerns raised, or information received, from that date are considered under the new rules (and older complaints under the older rules).